Jobwawesh/phase-1-code-challenge-3/README.md

 ## Description
 WELCOME TO FLATDANGO
 Flatdango is an application that allows a user to purchase movie tickets from the theater.
-You will see if the tickets available and the running time.
+You will see if the tickets aren available and the running time.

 ## Development Requirements
 - Visual StudioCode.